 Others like to use graphite powder (affiliate) in its pure form.
 I have never found it that useful, and it’s very messy, but plenty of artists use it.

-9. Keep Your Drawing Balanced
+9. Drawing a Balanced Composition

 The next stage is to refine your drawing whilst adjusting each area as you go to ensure that your tonal values are consistent.